 Interview with John Mulkey (Design Director) & Randy Varnell (Creative Director) on Battleborn.
-The lovely people at game informer got to play Battleborn and featured the game for a month.
-During their hands-on experience they liked the game and tried to identify & define what kind of game Battleborn is.
+The lovely people at Game Informer got to play Battleborn and featured the game for a month.
+They enjoyed playing the game and tried to identify/define what kind of game Battleborn is.

 Is Battleborn a MOBA?

-At the core Battleborn is a FPS (First Person Shooter), but there are melee character.
-So you can’t really stamp the term FPS on it.
+At the core Battleborn is a FPS (First Person Shooter), however, there are melee characters.
+Therefore, you can’t really stamp the term FPS on it.
 Just like some aspects are sci-fi while others are that of a fantasy setting.
-Just like the heroes in the game that come from all over the place, Battleborn also incorporate this with it’s gameplay elements.
-Fine picking all the best ideas from all over the place and fine tuning them together.
-Before Borderlands no one knew what a loot ‘m shooter was, with Battleborn Gearbox wants to create a whole new type of game.
+Just like the heroes in the game that come from all over the place, Battleborn also incorporates this with its gameplay elements.
+Fine-picking all the best ideas from all over the place and fine-tuning them together.
+Before Borderlands no one knew what a “Looter Shooter” was, with Battleborn, Gearbox Software wants to create a whole new type of game, the Hero Shooter!

-Tuning the MOBA aspects of the game resulted in several chances to the gameplay.
-Using static towers was dull and didn’t fit into the FPS genre, so they got changed for spiderbots that can move around.
-You are not playing on a flat surface the minion behaviour had to be adapted to work in these environments.
-The multiplayer maps aren’t your 3 lane gate ways.
+Tuning the MOBA aspects of the game resulted in several changes to the gameplay.
+Using static towers was dull and didn’t fit into the FPS genre, so they got changed to Spiderbots that can move around.
+You are not playing on a flat surface the minion behavior had to be adapted to work in these environments.
+The multiplayer maps aren’t your 3 lane gateways.

 Towards the end of this video, Randy & John talk about the campaign mode.
 How this is structured and the different gameplay and character.